vuejs/vitepress/docs/reference/frontmatter-config.md

 - Type: `string`

 Title for the page.
-It's same as [config.title](/reference/site-config#title), and it overrides the app config.
+It's same as [config.title](/reference/site-config#title), and it overrides the site-level config.

 ```yaml
 ---